-ATMOS Aerosol Research GmbH was founded by Chris Müller (CEO CMb.industries, Initiator of ATMOS Selfness Resort, Director Tabakfabrik Linz) and Christoph Steindl (CEO Catalysts).
+ATMOS Aerosol Research GmbH was founded by Chris Müller (CEO CMb.industries, Initiator of ATMOS Selfness Resort, Director Tabakfabrik Linz), Christoph Steindl (CEO Catalysts) and Christian Federspiel (CEO Catalysts).
 They can rely on a worldwide network of scientists, medical professionals and data analysts based in the USA, France, Romania, and Austria (amongst others).
 The multi-professional teams vary depending on project requirements.
 They all share the will to take action in the face of alarming numbers and to take action to secure the planet’s future.

 (c) Sabine Kneidinger